Discrete-Time Dynamical Systems

 3. Allow the growth rate each period to be subject to a transient random shock.
 How does this affect your population simulations?
 Allow the growth rate each period to be subject to a persistent random shock.
 How does this affect your population simulations?

-5. (Advanced) Instead of hardcoding the population growth rate, make it a model parameter (say, gE).
+5. (Advanced) Instead of hard coding the population growth rate, make it a model parameter (say, gE).
 Control its value with a slider in the model’s GUI.

 Additional Resources